stormasm/nunotes/cratification-plans.md

 * nu-cmd-shell
 * nu-cmd-extra

+What will be in these 3 crates is a work in progress.
+I think these crates will continue to evolve over time and lay the ground work for other developers to come along and build on top of these crates their own versions of what they would like nushell to do (for them and their organizations longer term.)

 ## Step One: Example Code

 Now that we have two crates in the repo with commands --- if you review